wely/DevCamp/HOL/node/01-developer-environment/README.md

 1. Name your resource group `DevCamp`, and choose a location for your deployment.

     > Please **do not** choose the region West India for your deployment.
-It is missing a resource that is needed for the labs
+It is missing a resource that is needed for the labs!

 1. Check the box that indicates you agree to the terms and conditions, and click the `Purchase` button.